7 risk management strategies for restaurants and other food businesses

 Take extra precautions in winter.
 If your food business is located somewhere with harsh winters, keep your walkways and parking lots shoveled and salted.
 This way, you can minimize the chance of someone slipping and falling on your premises and suing your business for medical expenses.

 If a customer is injured at your food business, general liability insurance can pay for medical expenses, as well as legal costs if your business is sued.
 You can get free online quotes for liability and other types of insurance in a matter of minutes at Insureon.

-4. Maintain your equipment
+4. Maintain your restaurant's equipment

 You rely on your equipment to store and prepare food.
 Without proper maintenance, your equipment could break down, potentially putting both your business and your customers at risk.
 Be sure you regularly check: